-The BEST Teriyaki Marinade – Quick and easy, asian-inspired marinade that will tenderize the toughest cuts with all the flavors of soy, ginger, garlic, sesame, and chili, sweetened with a little brown sugar.
+The BEST Teriyaki Marinade – This quick and easy, asian-inspired marinade will tenderize the toughest cuts of meat with all the flavors of soy, ginger, garlic, sesame, and chili, sweetened a touch of brown sugar.

 Teriyaki Marinade is of Japanese origin, but in my house, Teriyaki always brings to mind The Great One.
 The Great One is my Grandpa, but my kiddos gave him this rather grand title and it has stuck.

 One of the dishes he is most known for is his Grilled Teriyaki Beef Steak.
-The recipe is in two of our family cookbooks (Yes, that side of my family tree can really cook!) and it is still passed around regularly to those who don’t have copies.
+This recipe is in two of our family cookbooks (Yes, that side of my family-tree can really cook!) and it is still passed around regularly to those who don’t have copies.

 My version is a little more updated.
 Sesame seed oil and fresh ginger was not readily available in 1967 when he first started making it and I like to think that it adds just another fabulous layer of flavor.

 The BEST Teriyaki Marinade is very quick and easy to make.

 It’s great with almost any protein like chicken wings, pork tenderloin, fish, but also vegetable kabobs, portobello mushrooms, pineapple spears, green onions, broccoli and so much more!

 It’s especially effective on tough or lean cuts of meat like flank steak or chicken breasts.

 Simply whisk all the ingredients together and let it tenderize and infuse your protein or vegetables with flavor in the refrigerator.

 - Pork Chop